passage-org/passage/passage-volcano/README.md

-# Sager
+# Passage's iterator model

-Goofy name for a better, well-defined, version of `sage-jena-volcano`.
-Eventually, it should replace the latter.
-As a small overview:
+Iterator model (also called Volcano) of Passage.
+It is in charge of reading a logical plan to build a physical plan.
+Once the execution timeout is reached, Passage is able to save the physical plan into a new logical plan to continue the execution later on, if needed.

-- [ ] All operators that are handled are **explicitly** implemented, the rest throws an error. _So what about unimplemented operators?
-Are some queries simply not executable?_ Yes and no: another SPARQL query engine built on top of Sage should handle it, detecting the parts that are preemptive of those that aren't.
+- [X] All operators that are handled are **explicitly** implemented, the rest throws an error.

-- [ ] What happens in SPARQL stays in SPARQL.
-Sager exports its preempted state as a SPARQL query.
-Upon receiving it again, the engine interprets it as normal SPARQL where preempted parts merely activate some optimizations.
-For instance, a subquery such as `SELECT * WHERE { ?s ?p ?o } OFFSET 1 ORDER BY ?s ?p ?o` actually states that the iterator should skip its first triple (logarithmic time complexity) and use the index `spo`.

-- [ ] Not bound to align with Jena's TDB engine.
-We allow ourselves all optimizations such as cardinality-based join ordering, jump-skipping.
-Preempted SPARQL queries could generate a lot of `UNION`, which could/should be parallelized.
+- [X] What happens in SPARQL stays in SPARQL.

+## Supported operators

+- [X] Triple patterns
+- [X] Basic graph patterns (BGPs)
+- [X] Joins
+- [X] Unions
+- [X] Binds (simple one without expressions)
+- [X] Filters
+- [X] Optionals

+- [X] Count (simple ones)